Hermit Crab Care While on Vacation

 - Add a second food bowl… and put it on the other side of the crabitat.
 Why?
 If the first food bowl flips over, if the food molds, if it all gets eaten early… no matter what might possibly happen, a second bowl ensures there’s another food source JUST IN CASE.

-- Leave DRY FOOD ONLY if you’ll be gone a while…. because any food that is fresh, moist or wet will rot and mold which cans spread quickly
+- Leave DRY FOOD ONLY if you’ll be gone a while…. because any food that is fresh, moist or wet will rot and mold which cans spread quickly.
+These are the dry foods we use, below in the photos – and links to their Amazon product info.

 - Leave some extra snack foods… dry snack foods like spray millet and chia seeds make great vacation snacks.
 See my post (and photos) on feeding spray millet to your hermit crabs (hint: they love the mundane picking activity PLUS they like eating the seeds)